rur/treetop/README.markdown

 #### [Online DEMO](https://treetop-demo.herokuapp.com/)

 Since views are self-contained, they can be rendered in isolation.
-Treetop handlers support rendering template fragments that can be 'applied' to a loaded document.
+Treetop handlers support rendering template fragments that can be applied to a loaded document.
 The following is an illustration of the protocol.

     > GET /content_a HTTP/1.1